Ankit1478/OpenAI-and-ElevenLabs/README.md

    cd sfx-extraction-api
    ```

+### For Express API

-2. Install dependencies:
+2. Install Node.js dependencies:
    ```bash
    npm install
    ```

-3. Set up Firebase by adding your `serviceAccount` JSON file to the project root.
+3. Set up Firebase by adding your service account JSON file to the project root.

 4. Create a `.env` file and add the following environment variables:
    ```